eclipse-kuksa/kuksa-databroker/doc/kuksa_analysis/kuksa_design_topics.md

 # Lifecycle of components
+    Status: 🟢
+    Current decisions: Kuksa.val.v2 API as well as Databroker implementation does not depend on any certain order of starting for components.
+      Important point -> Signal Consumer and Provider should implement a retry policy in case connection get lots.
+    Description:
 The proper function of the overall system of components "around" the data broker, i.e., applications, providers, and the broker itself, shall not depend on a certain order of starting the components.
 This means:
 1. Any clients of the data broker (applications, providers) shall not assume the availability of the data broker service when they startup.
 2. Any clients of the data broker (applications, providers) shall not assume the permanent availability of the data broker service during their runtime.